Hernán Barcos: Return to LDU Quito

 On 14 January 2017, LDU Quito announced the return of Barcos to the Ecuadorean capital.
 He was to be incorporated to the team to complete the new squad for the 2017 campaign in time for La Noche Blanca, the derby game against Deportivo Cali.
 The loan deal will last until the end of 2017.

 Bashundhara Kings

 On 2 February 2020, Bangladesh Premier League defending champions Bashundhara Kings confirmed that Barcos will be part of the team for AFC Cup and the 2nd leg of the league.

 FC Messina

 On 30 October 2020, Barcos was formally introduced as a new signing for Italian Serie D club FC Messina.
 He however left Messina on 23 December 2020, without making a single appearance, due to unsolved bureaucratic issues regarding his non-EU citizen status.

+Alianza Lima

+On 17 February 2021, Barcos joined Peruvian club Alianza Lima.
+In his first season with the club, he scored 10 goals, propelling Alianza Lima to be crowned Liga 1 champions.
+In December 2021, he signed an extension until 2022.

+On 8 May 2024, Barcos scored a late equaliser to salvage a 1–1 draw with Cerro Porteño in the 2024 Copa Libertadores group stage, becoming, at the age of 40, the oldest player to score for Alianza in the competition, surpassing Wilmer Aguirre's record from 2022 at the age of 38.
+This was also his first goal in the Copa Libertadores in 10 years, having last netted on 11 April 2014, when he was still at Gremio.
+In 2025, he scored 4 goals during the qualifying stages of the Copa Libertadores, helping Alianza reach the group stage of the tournament.
+On 22 April, Barcos and his fellow 40-year-old teammate Paolo Guerrero scored all three goals in Lima's 3–2 victory over Talleres de Córdoba in a group stage match, marking the first time in the history of Copa Libertadores that two players aged 40+ scored in the same match.

 International career

 On 23 August 2012, Barcos was called up for the matches against Paraguay and Peru for the 2014 FIFA World Cup qualification but he ended up being an unused substitute in them.
 Instead, he made his national team debut on 19 September 2012, as a starter in a match against Brazil for the Superclásico de las Américas.
 In October 2012, Barcos also came on as a late substitute in World Cup qualifying matches against Uruguay and Chile.